gasseklopper/portfolio_mmo/README.md

 └── index.html

 ```
+- clone or download this [repo](https://github.com/gasseklopper/portfolio_mmo) and start index.html in your main browser.
+- /index.html is the html file
 - Custom Css From Markus Morley is in the compiled version of dist/spectre.css file at the end.
-- search for ```" /*!
-Custom Css From Markus Morley */ "
+- search for ```/*!
+Custom Css From Markus */```
-*/```

-- clone or download this [repo](https://github.com/gasseklopper/portfolio_mmo) and start index.html in your main browser.
+- the source scss files are in the folder src/custommmo
 - to use spectre CSS framework follow the next parts, espcially the section Compiling custom version.
 Read [the documentation](https://picturepan2.github.io/spectre/getting-started.html#custom).
 - Disabled some css module in spectre.css, shown later marked with ~~mark~~